verekia/manapotion/README.md

   <img src="/examples/react/public/mana-potion.webp" alt="Mana Potion" width="162" height="230" />
 </p>

 🧪 **Mana Potion** is a toolkit for JavaScript game development and interactive experiences.
-It is _not_ a game engine or framework, but a collection of low-level utilities and helpers that are commonly needed when building games.
+It is _not_ a game engine or framework but a collection of **low-level utilities and helpers** that are commonly needed when building games.

 Mana Potion supports React, Vue, and vanilla JavaScript.
 Svelte coming soon.

-**Important**: Until we hit 1.0.0, expect breaking changes in minor versions.

-## What is Mana Potion?

-Mana Potion consists of:
+The library consists of:

 - [**Listeners and a reactive store for inputs and browser state**](#listeners-and-reactive-store)
 - [**Animation loops**](#animation-loops)